Aruvili/CloudCSS/README.md

 ## Contributing

-cloudCSS is community-driven and contributions are what keep it alive.
+CloudCSS is community-driven and contributions are what keep it alive.
 Please read our [Contributing Guide](CONTRIBUTING.md) before submitting a pull request.

 ---